 Factors Affecting XRP’s Price

-Industry analysts have highlighted some correlation between the price of XRP and other cryptocurrencies.
-Pierce Crosby from TradingView told the Coin Telegraph in February 2020 that as Bitcoin has such a dominance over the crypto market, such correlation was inevitable:
+Industry analysts have highlighted some correlations between the price of XRP and other cryptocurrencies.
+Pierce Crosby, General Manager of TradingView, told Cointelegraph in February 2020 that, due to Bitcoin’s dominance over the crypto market, such correlation is inevitable:

-Some factors are beyond the control of the markets as they cannot be predicted.
-As markets crashed in March 2020 during the onset of the COVID-19 pandemic, so did the prices of many cryptocurrencies, including Bitcoin and XRP.
-The price of XRP crashed to around $0.15, but prices recovered after that.
+Some factors cannot be predicted and are thus beyond the control of the markets.
+As world markets crashed in March 2020 during the onset of the COVID-19 pandemic, so did the prices of many cryptocurrencies, including Bitcoin and XRP.
+The price of XRP dropped to around $0.15, although it subsequently recovered.
 However, its recovery was nowhere as marked as Bitcoin’s.
-Yet, a year on from that, it was seeing price gains even bigger than Bitcoin.
-So, as you probably know by now, the world of crypto can be crazy and unpredictable, even at the best of times.
+And yet, a year on from that, it saw price gains even larger than Bitcoin’s.
+Again, as you probably know by now, the world of crypto can be crazy and unpredictable even at the best of times.

-There are other factors that can also affect XRP’s price, which we’ll look at in the next section: the pros and cons of investing in XRP.
+There are other factors that can affect XRP’s price, which we’ll look at in the next section.
+First up: the pros and cons of investing in XRP.

 The Pros of Investing in XRP

-Its technology allows for almost instantaneous and negligibly cheap financial transactions (less than $0.01).
-It also has tremendous scalability, being able to process 1,500 transactions per second, over a thousand times faster than Bitcoin.
+XRP’s technology allows for almost instantaneous, negligibly cheap financial transactions (costing less than $0.01).
+It has tremendous scalability, able to process 1,500 transactions per second, which is over a thousand times faster than Bitcoin.

-To demonstrate this, TechCrunch founder Michael Arrington in October 2018 allegedly sent $50 million in XRP and it “took like 2 seconds and it cost 30 cents.” — impressive, whichever way you look at it.
+To demonstrate, TechCrunch founder Michael Arrington in October 2018, allegedly sent $50 million in XRP, and it “took like 2 seconds and it cost 30 cents.”
+Impressive, no matter how you look at it.

-For these reasons, it has gained the backing of many multinational banks and financial institutions, such as JP Morgan, Santander, and the Bank of America, and notably in June 2019, a strategic agreementwas signed between Ripple and global money transfer giant MoneyGram.
-Such agreements can definitely be interpreted by potential investors that XRP is going places.
+For these reasons, XRP has gained the backing of many multinational banks and financial institutions, such as JP Morgan, Santander, and Bank of America.
+Notably, in June 2019, a strategic agreement was signed between Ripple and global money transfer giant MoneyGram.
+Potential investors will definitely interpret such agreements as an indication that XRP is going places.

-Also, when you invest in XRP, you’re not just investing in the currency.
+Also, as with any cryptocurrency, when you invest in XRP, you’re not just investing in the currency.
 You’re investing in the company.
-Ripple is a company with over 500 employees, ranging from those promoting the currency in marketing to those who work on the technology side of things.
+Ripple Labs, Inc. has over 500 employees, ranging from those promoting the currency in marketing to others who work on the technology side.
 If the company continues to grow and does well, then the currency will surely follow suit.

-Another criticism it has attracted is the fact that it can’t be mined like Bitcoin and many other cryptocurrencies.
-The advantage of having a mining-based cryptocurrency is that market conditions can at least partially help to determine how much exertion is made in creating new blocks on the blockchain, which can in turn affect the price.
-If the price of a cryptocurrency is low, generally less mining takes place, because it is not cost-effective to do so, and vice versa when the opposite scenario is the case.
+Another criticism XRP has attracted is because it can’t be mined, like Bitcoin and many other cryptocurrencies.
+The advantage of having a mining-based cryptocurrency is that market conditions can partially help determine the amount of exertion expended in creating new blocks on the blockchain.
+This effort, in turn, can affect prices.
+If the price of a cryptocurrency is low, then less mining generally takes place because it is not cost-effective to do so (and vice versa for the opposite scenario).

-In response to the concerns about centralization, Ripple announced their decentralization strategy in May 2017, with the aim of making Ripple’s XRP Ledger more decentralized than Bitcoin.
-What was noted at the time was the potential vulnerability of “Bitcoin, which at the time of writing is 51% controlled by just five mining pools.
+In response to the concerns about centralization, Ripple announced their decentralization strategy in May 2017 to make Ripple’s XRP Ledger more decentralized than Bitcoin’s.
+Noted at the time was the potential vulnerability of “Bitcoin, ” which is 51% controlled by just five mining pools at the time of writing.
 This means the largest five pools working together could achieve a 51% attack.”
-An update was released by Ripple in October 2017, which stated:
+Ripple released an update in October 2017, which stated:

-Since then, Ripple themselves has re-emphasized the decentralized nature of XRP, saying:
+Since then, Ripple has re-emphasized the decentralized nature of XRP, saying:

 The Bottom Line

-If you’re prepared to hodl and play the long game, then XRP could well be a worthy investment.
-It is also still cheap, so perfect for first-time investors.
-It certainly looks like a bright future could be on the horizon for the cryptocurrency, with financial institutions needing more and more liquidity to complete financial transactions – and as explored in the article, XRP could go on to provide some of the solutions to the problems associated with that.
+If you’re prepared to invest in ripple XRP and play the long game, then XRP could well be a worthy investment.
+It is also still cheap, so it’s perfect for beginners who wish to start small.
+Investing in Ripple certainly looks like a bright future could be on the horizon for a cryptocurrency.

-Interestingly, Ripple CTO David Schwartz said at the 2019 Future of Fintech Conference in New York that financial institutions are “extremely conservative” and “slow-moving”, which could go some way to explaining that while there has been much interest in XRP, actual adoption has been a slow process — and, as such the price has remained rather stagnant for some time.
+Interestingly, David Schwartz, CTO of Ripple Labs, Inc., said at the 2019 Future of Fintech conference in New York that financial institutions are “extremely conservative” and “slow-moving.”
+This could go some way toward explaining that, while there has been much interest in XRP, actual adoption has been a slow process — and, as such, the price has remained rather stagnant for some time.